CARE INSTRUCTIONS

 • Wash similar colors separately.

-• Do not use bleach!
+• Never use bleach!

 DRYING